chinomnsomaduka/chinomnsomaduka/README.md

 # Hi there!
-I am :octocat:[Chinomnso Maduka](https://github.com/chinomnsomaduka), MS, CSM, CSPO, CSSMBB, CASF, ISO/IEC 27001:octocat:
+I am :octocat:[Chinomnso Maduka](https://github.com/chinomnsomaduka):octocat:

 <!--
 **chinomnsomaduka/chinomnsomaduka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.